kbroman/Paper_DataOrg/manuscript.md

 includes an overview of the project and data.

 An example data dictionary is displayed in Figure 9.
-Note that this is a rectangular data set, like any other.
+Note that this is a rectangular dataset, like any other.
 The first column contains the variable names.
 The second column is a more readable version, as might be used in data visualizations.
 The third column groups the variables into different categories, which might